Robin Merchant

 Robin Merchant is an internationally recognized choreographer and dance instructor.
-Notably she has choreographed for mega hip-hop icon: Ludacris, China’s international dance festival, MTV, Stunt Mania, and Dancing with the Stars (India).
+Notably, she has danced for Grammy winning artists including the Black Eyed Peas, and MIA.
+She has choreographed China's international dance festival, MTV, Stunt Mania, and Dancing with the Stars (India - Jhalak Dikhhla Jaa).

 Career

+Robin began working as a dancer, dancing on stage for several Grammy winning artists, and in movies such as Disney's, The Cheetah Girls One World choreographed by Fatima Robinson.